 false

-The Distributed Service uses the Configuration Service Cluster configuration’s keystore to establish mutual TLS communication between nodes.
+The Distributed Service requires a keystore with a key-pair in it to establish mutual TLS communication between nodes.
 Hence, communication is both encrypted and authenticated.
 Regardless, it is not advisable to expose the Distributed Service to the outside world unnecessarily (after all, its only purpose is to allow Curity nodes to communicate with each other).